City of Greensboro, Hester Park Master Plan and Phase I Design, Greensboro, NC

 CLH has recently moved on to the design phase of this project.

-River Bend Park Master Plan and Phase I Design, Raleigh, NC
+City of Raleigh, River Bend Park Master Plan and Phase I Design, Raleigh, NC

 CLH provided design services for the development of a master plan for the proposed City of Raleigh River Bend Park.
 Funding from the 2014 Parks, Recreation and Cultural Resources Bond Referendum helped provide for the park master planning process and plan, along with the first phase of development.